googlefonts/fontations/font-codegen/README.md

   'delta_value_count'.
 - `#[compile(arg)]`: If present, this field will not be included in the compile type.
-The value may be either the literal 'skip', or an expression that evalutes to the field's type: the skip case is only expected in cases where there is a manual `FontWrite` impl, and the field does not make sense on the compile type.
+The value may be either the literal 'skip', or an expression that evaluates to the field's type: the skip case is only expected in cases where there is a manual `FontWrite` impl, and the field does not make sense on the compile type.
 - `#[compile_with(method_name)]`: Specify custom compilation behaviour.
 This